 Clinical Research Certificate

 The Clinical Research Certificate program’s goal is to provide enhanced training in research methods for DFCM and other faculty members, postgraduate family medicine residents, international fellows and community-based health care professionals who want to improve their ability to effectively use and collaborate in research.

 Completion of the certificate will significantly enhance your ability to understand, effectively use, engage in and collaborate in research.
 It is not intended as a substitute for a research-based graduate degree, nor is it intended to lead to independent research projects (i.e., to take on a Principal Investigator role on large projects).

 After completing this certificate program, students will be better able to:

-- Understand quantitative and qualitative data collection procedures
+- Design and contrast quantitative and qualitative data collection and analysis procedures